-Purchase or lease portable solar powered radar speed displays which collect data on excessive speed and traffic volume as well as act as traffic calming devices on Raymond's roadways.
+Purchase or lease portable solar powered radar speed displays to collect data on speeding in Raymond.

 Create a 302 Master Plan in partnership with DOT, based on the vision for Route 302 in the Future Land Use Plan.

 Prioritize walking and biking around Raymond.